ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigNewPlatform.rst

 .. code-block:: console

-   conda install jinja2 yaml f90nml
+   conda install jinja2 pyyaml f90nml

 Otherwise you may be able to use pip3 (the Python3 package manager; may need to be installed separately depending on your platform):